-Our method for synchronization between LPs in the Refined PNSM is an adaptation of the DLTWE method introduced in [2].
+The DLTWE method for synchronization between LPs in our Refined PNSM is a further development of the method introduced in our previous work [2].
 There it was used to parallelize the All Events Method (AEM) [1], which is an alternative to NSM for simulation of RDME models.
-The AEM does not aggregate reactions and diffusions in a subvolume, but maintains the next timestamp of all reactions and diffusions of all subvolumes in the event queue.
+The AEM does not aggregate reactions and diffusions in a subvolume, but maintains the next timestamp of all reactions and diffusions of the subvolumes in the event queue.
 The advantage of AEM is that it can be used for parameter sensitivity estimation, but its disadvantage is that the event queues require large amounts of memory and significant effort for maintaining them, causing sequential AEM to be significantly slower than sequential NSM.
 This disadvantage also applies to the parallelization of AEM.
 Therefore, parallel AEM achieves poor speedup relative to sequential NSM.
-However, its speedup over sequential AEM is quite good, due to the availability of precise information about timestamps of future inter-LP diffusions, as was showed in [2].
+However, its speedup over sequential AEM is quite good, due to the availability of precise information about timestamps of future inter-LP diffusions, as we showed in our previous work [2].
 More details on the comparison with parallel AEM is found in Section 5.7.